Why Your Garage Door Won’t Open

 Preventative Maintenance To Avoid Future Problems

 You can avoid unnecessary wear and tear to your garage door system by performing routine maintenance at set times throughout the year.
-Check your owner’s manuals for the manufacturers’ specific recommendations, but at least twice per year, plan on:
+Check your owner’s manuals for the manufacturers’ specific tune-up recommendations, but at least twice per year, plan on:

 • Inspecting tracks and rollers for damage and wear